Klipper3d/klipper/docs/FAQ.md

 is in "stealthChop mode" and an abrupt velocity change occurs.
 If you experience this problem during homing, consider using a slower homing speed.
-If you experience this problem in the middle of a print, consider using a lower junction_deviation setting.
+If you experience this problem in the middle of a print, consider using a lower square_corner_velocity setting.

 ### When I set "restart_method=command" my AVR device just hangs on a restart